H4tch/hugo-plus/README.md

 # Todo
 #### Documentation
 * How is this different from Hugo?
-	* We support multiple Authors, Project page, Series, etc.
+	* We support multiple Authors, Project page, Series, etc
+	* Don't use Hugo's plural/singular system for taxonomies
+	* Don't use .Params.description
+		* Not worth increased template complexity
+		* The Summary section of content is preferred instead
+	* Hidden `meta` content
 * Sections
 * Taxonomies
 * Parameters